iSaran/isaran.github.io/_posts/2015-12-19-cpp-libraries.md

 updated: 2015-09-06 15:56
 ---

-Working on a robotics project means facing challenges in the software development part of the project, challenges that can be tackled effortless if you use the right tools for the right job.
+Working on a robotics project means facing software-oriented challenges, challenges that can be tackled effortless if you use the right tools for the right job.
 Some C++ libraries that I have used (and some that I haven't) are listed here, in order to be able to decide which library is the right one to use as your project's base.

 * **[ROS](http://www.ros.org)**: is not exactly a library, is rather a component framework that works as a communication layer between these components.
 It provides functionalities for the integration of multiple systems.
 For instance, if you have a project with an arm, a gripper and a RGBD camera you can use ROS for the communication of these systems.
 You can have a node that controls the arm, a node that controls the gripper, a node that controls the camera, a node for running motion planning algorithms and asks for the poses of the objects from the node of the camera, etc...